 Holiday or not, our alarms went off at 5:00 AM the following morning.
 This left us with enough time to climb the sand dunes surrounding Huacachina before sunrise.
 When sliding down on a sandboard the day before, the dunes had been much more cooperative.
 We found ourselves fighting the steep wall of sand, afraid we’d roll all the way down into the oasis.
 But the view at sunrise was completely worth it.

 After our morning exercise in the sand and a well deserved breakfast, we got on the bus to Nazca.
 In the plains around Nazca, a series of geoglyphes in the form of animals can be found.
-Why, how and by whom they were formed continues to be the subject of mystery.
+Why, how and by whom they were formed continues to be a mystery.
 What’s for sure is that you need to board a plane to get a good view of the lines.
 We booked a 35-minute flight from the Nazca Airport through Huacachina.com.
 The group that was supposed to join us on the plane didn’t show on time.
 A lot of waiting and negotiating later, we were ready to board our private jet.

 We had some time to kill before catching the night bus to Arequipa.
 Planetario Maria Reiche provides interesting background on the Nazca lines.
-After a good meal and a couple of Cusqueñas in La Encantada, we could lie back and relax on the ten-hour ride to Arequipa.
+After a good meal and a couple of Cusqueñas in restaurant La Encantada, we could lie back and relax on the ten-hour ride to Arequipa.